-Each Friday, from 12-4 p.m., there is dedicated conference time to provide a primary didactic teaching forum for the training program.
-These sessions are primarily led by the diverse specialty and subspecialty divisions within the Department of Pediatrics as well as other pertinent clinical departments of UC Davis.
-These sessions are presented in a variety of formats, including interactive case-based seminars, formal didactics, multidisciplinary workshops, and simulations.
-The focus of these didactic sessions are all based on the content specifications from the American Board of Pediatrics Certification Examination and is structured on an 18-month repeating curriculum, allowing residents two opportunities during residency to solidify their medical knowledge in each of these areas.
-All residents are strongly encouraged to attend weekly didactics, including off-site rotating residents
+Thursdays from 12-4 p.m. are our dedicated block didactic conference time.
+Thursday block didactic sessions are led by diverse multidisciplinary and interdisciplinary faculty and staff.
+These sessions are presented in a variety of formats, including interactive case-based seminars, formal didactics, multidisciplinary and interdisciplinary workshops, and simulations.
+Didactic sessions are based on the content specifications from the American Board of Pediatrics General Pediatrics Certifying Examination and is structured on an 18-month repeating curriculum, allowing residents two opportunities during residency to solidify their medical knowledge in each of these areas.

 Once a month, the Program Director leads a case-based discussion of an interesting patient from the wards, PICU, NICU, or ambulatory setting.
 This conference serves as the major case review conference for the Department and is attended by residents, medical students, and faculty.
-The case and pertinent references are distributed the week prior to the conference and advanced preparation is expected.
+The case is distributed the week prior to the conference and advanced preparation is expected.
 A chief resident presents the history and physical and then the finer points of the case are discussed in a very collegial atmosphere among residents and faculty.
-Faculty experts are present providing their expertise to the discussion.
+In addition to participation in the discussion, all participants weigh in on the differential diagnosis and management via audience response system.
+Faculty experts, including pediatric subspecialists, pediatric radiologists, pathologists, and pediatric surgical subspecialists provide their expertise to the discussion.
+The program director presents a PICO (patient, population, comparison, outcome) question related to the case and article that address the question.
 The issues may be basic or complex but are always interesting and this is consistently the most popular and well-attended conference.

-The goal of journal club is for residents to develop the self-educational skills required for continuing medical education after formal training is complete, and more specifically, to facilitate the formulation of (answerable) clinical questions and increased each resident’s comfort and expertise in using and critically evaluating the primary medical literature.
+The goal of journal club is for residents to develop the self-educational skills required for continuing medical education after formal training is complete.
+Journal club develops residents’ ability to facilitate the formulation of (answerable) clinical questions, literature searches, and increase each resident’s comfort and expertise in using and critically evaluating the primary medical literature.

 Every Friday morning, faculty, residents, as well as many community physicians gather at UC Davis Medical Center for Pediatric Grand Rounds, where a broad range of topics are presented by local, national, and international experts.
-This forum serves as a great opportunity to hear the latest from prominent experts in a given field.
+This forum serves as a great opportunity to hear the latest from prominent experts.

-Third-year residents develop a “state of the art” understanding of a specific topic or area of research and synthesize this information into a Grand Rounds presentation.
+Third-year residents develop a “state of the art” understanding of a specific topic and synthesize this information into a Grand Rounds presentation.
 Presentation of Grand Rounds allows residents, with the help of a faculty mentor, the opportunity to further develop their evidence-based medicine and presentation skills.